New Year, new start, right? But if you want to make the most of the January opportunity, it’s important to close out the current year first.

 As a result, your future actions, decisions, and observations all work together to help you discover the insights and opportunities you need to make things happen.

 Have you ever wanted something so much that it consumed you?
 Then, as if by magic, you met the right person, read the perfect book, discovered the missing insight, or solved an ‘impossible’ problem.

 That’s the power of visualization.

 It’s why Step 2 uses visualization to tease out the goals you long to achieve.
-So how do you visualise the life you’d love?
+So how do you visualize the life you’d love?

 All you need is a pack of sticky notes, a pen, and a timer.

-Set yourself 30-minutes and think about everything you want to have for your life.
+Set yourself 30 minutes and think about everything you want to have for your life.
 Go wild.
 Think bigger.
-Don’t allow your perceived limits to stop you writing something down.
+Don’t allow your perceived limits to stop you from writing something down.

-When the timer goes, download your Life Focus worksheet and organize all your ideas into different life categories.
+When the timer goes off, organize all your ideas into different life categories.

 STEP 3: UNLOCK YOUR WHY?